devclub-iitd/IITDostBackend/README.md

 # IITDost_Backend
 IITDost_Backend

-This is the backend for the IITDost app, which will code for all the apis which will be required for the app (along with server-side scripts for sending out push notifications).
+This is the backend for the IITDost app, which will contain code for all the apis which will be required for the app + web portal (along with server-side scripts for sending out push notifications).

 The link for the marvel app to understand the app flow -  https://marvelapp.com/1486bbd6